Transform any aging table with a decoupage furniture makeover .

 Here is my small round table I bought for $22.
 She is modern looking and on wheels.
 Wheeee… which I love.
 I would like to have all my furniture on wheels if possible; it just makes for easier moving and flexibility.

-I found this tray at a local retirement community that I wrote about when I guest posted over on The Collected Interior.
+I found this tray at a local retirement community.
 It cost me 2 bucks.

 I used sheets of gift wrap that is called Hatch No. 1648.
 I loved it when I saw it, but they didn’t have enough so I went online to Snow & Graham who actually make the paper to get more.